 These injected ads can include pop-ups, banners, and/or product ads.
 When the user clicks on a link, the malware may also redirect them to a different website—a tactic that is often used on unwitting shoppers.
 The majority of these injected ads (60% to 65%, according to data gathered by Namogoo) promote products sold by competing stores.

-Namogoo monitors conversion rates year-round, both among “infected” consumers (site visitors using web browsers infected by ad-injecting malware, which Namogoo blocks) and among “clean” consumers (those using browsers not infected with ad-injecting malware).
+Namogoo monitors conversion rates year-round, both among “hijacked” consumers (site visitors impacted by unauthorized ad injections, which Namogoo blocks) and among “unaffected” consumers (site visitors not impacted by unauthorized ad injections).